ARCHER2-HPC/archer2-docs/docs/faq/upgrade-2023.md

 ## When will the upgrade happen and how long will it take?

-This major software upgrade will involve a complete re-install of system software followed by a reinstatement of local configurations (e.g. Slurm, authentication services, SAFE integration) and so will require an extended period of downtime.
+This major software upgrade will involve a complete re-install of system software followed by a reinstatement of local configurations (e.g. Slurm, authentication services, SAFE integration).
+Unfortunately, this major work will require a long period of downtime but this has been planned with all service partners to minimise the outage and give as much notice to users as possble so that they can plan accordingly.

+The current outage dates are:

  - Start: 14 April 2023
  - End: Week beginning 8 May 2023